 With an additional 2.5% annual over a 20-year period, you could retire with 59% more.
 Over a 25-year period you’re talking 80% more.
 Over 30 years we move to ‘twice as much’.

-For the above, I used a simple investment calcuator comparing 6% and 8.5% annual returns.
+For that calculation I used a simple investment calcuator and compared 6% and 8.5% annual returns.
 In the investment world your return advantage could be greater or less given the sequence of returns.
 But it gives us a very good idea of the potential for greater returns, and a much richer lifestyle in retirement.

 How to invest in ETFs